DeanIsMe/SevSeg/README.md

 ### SOFTWARE

-To install, copy the SevSeg folder which contains the .cpp and .h files into your arduino sketchbooklibraries folder.
+To install, copy the SevSeg folder into your arduino sketchbook\-libraries folder.
 More detailed instructions are [here][3].

 #### Setting Up